Travel

 In the event the traveler must forego the provided meal for health or business reasons, an explanation for the purchase of the meal replacement must accompany the Expense Report.
 Supporting documentation may be required and payment will be at the applicable per diem amount.

-Domestic (NON-EMPLOYEES)
+Domestic (Non-Employees)

 The same rules as above apply, except non-employees use the below rates rather than location-based rates.